 - A dialogue scene between two people.
 Provide a one-paragraph introduction describing the two characters in screenplay format.
 (No more than three pages)

 - Describe a concept for a feature-length movie, fiction or documentary, which you would like to develop.
 (No more than two pages)

-- Visual Sample (choose one) (Upload in Portfolio Section)
+- Media Sample (choose one) (Upload in Portfolio Section)

 - Video Option: Create a narrative video that is no longer than five minutes in which you had a major creative role.
 The video can be live-action or animation, fiction or documentary, but it should reflect your aesthetic tastes and intellectual and emotional interests.
 You must specify what role(s) you played.
 Submit only one video.
 Multiple submissions will cause your application to be rejected.

 - Photo Option: Prepare a series of eight photographs you have taken which, when viewed in a specific sequence, portray a unique and original character or which tell a simple narrative story.
 Also include a one-page narrative about the character being portrayed in the photos.
 The images may either be black-and-white or in color.
 Please upload the photos in order of sequence.
 The one-page narrative must be uploaded in PDF format only.

 - Creative Portfolio List (Must be uploaded in PDF format only)

 The Cinematic Arts Personal Statement will be read by the admissions committee as a measure of creativity, self-awareness and vision.
 We are looking for a sense of you as a unique individual and how your distinctive experiences, characteristics, background, values and/or views of the world have shaped who you are and what you want to say as a creative filmmaker.
 We want to know about the kind of stories you want to tell.
 Bear in mind that enthusiasm for watching films, descriptions of your favorite films and the involvement in the filmmaking process is common in most candidates.
 As a result, we encourage that you focus on your individuality.
 Note that there is no standard format or correct answer.
 (1,000 words or less)